joshajohnson/joshajohnson.github.io/_posts/2023-09-01-digital-explorer-board.md

 Sparkfun has a [great document](https://learn.sparkfun.com/tutorials/using-the-usb-logic-analyzer-with-sigrok-pulseview/all) on how to setup the software to work with your logic analyser.

 To connect the logic analyser to the Digital Explorer Board, we need to plug in the interceptor board, which acts as a passthrough between bPod and the Digital Explorer Board, whilst providing a pinout to plug the logic analyser into.
-When connecting the logic analyser, ensure the USB port is pointing in the same direction as the prot ont the Digital Explorer Board, as otherwise smoke may escape from your PC!
+When connecting the logic analyser, ensure the USB port is pointing in the same direction as the port on the Digital Explorer Board, as otherwise smoke may escape from your PC!

 __Ensure you set the sample rate to at least 1MHz, otherwise the sample speed will be too slow to detect some of the signals!__